I am here to free the preserved lemon from the grip of Morocco.

 I now know that there are scores of methods of pickling or preserving citrus.
 Wherever they are grown, they are preserved.
 Even in America.
 Anyone remember all those pickled limes appearing in Little Women?
 Those were Florida key limes shipped up north by the barrel.

-The earliest reference in English I can find for a modern recipe for preserving lemons comes from an English cookbook, “A New System of Domestic Cooking” by Maria Eliza Rundell, written all the way back in 1808.
+The earliest reference in English I can find for a modern recipe for preserved lemons comes from an English cookbook, “A New System of Domestic Cooking” by Maria Eliza Rundell, written all the way back in 1808.
 Rundell quarters her lemons, salts them down and spices them with mustard seed, ginger, chile and garlic.
+(My colleague, cookbook author Colman Andrews, found a reference even earlier, in a 1769 cookbook!)

 A lot of 19th century recipes involve horseradish, mustard seed, ginger and mace.
 Cloves made appearances, as does nutmeg and ginger.
 Vinegar is a commonplace.
 Methods vary wildly.
 “Mrs. Bradley’s Housekeeper’s Guide” (1860) would have you salt down the quartered lemons, then sun dry them for days until leathery.
 Then pack into jars with ginger and vinegar and wait a t least 6 months.
 “They are best after a year old,” she says.